codesandbox/docs/packages/projects-docs/pages/docs/getting-started/keep-working-on-vscode.en-US.md

 # Keep working on VS Code

 CodeSandbox Projects has a first-class integration with the VSCode editor.
-This means that you can open any branch directly in your VSCode editor, where you can use your own extensions while being connected with the CodeSandbox development environment.
+This means that you can open any branch directly in your local VSCode editor, where you can use your own extensions while being connected with the CodeSandbox development environment.
+In addition, our extension provides you additional collaboration and workspace related features.

 <div className="ctaContainer">
     <ButtonDoc title={<>Go and install the <br/>VS Code Extension</>} cta="Install" description="" link="https://marketplace.visualstudio.com/items?itemName=CodeSandbox-io.codesandbox-projects" />